castellotti/urcuchillay/README.md

 ![User Interface](docs/images/urcuchillay-chatbot_ui.png)

-A web-based user interface in the style of ChatGPT is available via [Chatbot UI](https://github.com/mckaywrigley/chatbot-ui).
+A web-based user interface in the style of ChatGPT is available via [Urcuchillay Chat](https://github.com/castellotti/urcuchillay-chat).

-Installation instructions are available through the [Chatbot UI GitHub repository](https://github.com/mckaywrigley/chatbot-ui#chatbot-ui), or if [Docker](https://docs.docker.com/get-docker/) is available the interface can be started immediately on http://localhost:3000 once the [server](#server) and [gateway](#gateway) services are running:
+Installation instructions are available through the [Urcuchillay Chat GitHub repository](https://github.com/castellotti/urcuchillay-chat), or if [Docker](https://docs.docker.com/get-docker/) is available the interface can be started immediately on http://localhost:3000 once the [server](#server) and [gateway](#gateway) services are running:
 ```shell
 ./scripts/docker-chat-web.sh
 ```